humhub/humhub/protected/humhub/docs/guide/developer/content.md

 **Content Url**

-By default the `Content::getUrl()` returns the permalink of the wallentry.
+By default the `Content::getUrl()` returns the permalink of the stream-entry.
 In case the content is used outside of the default stream, this behaviour can be changed by implementing a `getUrl()` method in your ContentActiveRecord class.

 ```php
 $permaLink = $model->content->getUrl();
 ```

-### Check content permissions
+### Content permissions

 By default a user can edit a content if one of the following conditions defined in `Content::canEdit()` are met: